 The film does occasionally follow a couple of moronic rednecks whose apparent sole goal in life is to get a million YouTube hits and make tons of money off of it.
 That they constantly stand in front of oncoming tornadoes is not surprising.

 Now when it comes to tornado action this film does not mess around, it spends just enough time with our main characters so that when the shit does hit the fan we actually care about them.
 It doesn’t have rival storm chasers in black vans working against our heroes as in some films cough Twister, because when you’re talking Mother Nature’s fury laying waste to all in her path you really don’t need a human villain to spice things up.

-As for the films special effects I can’t praise them enough.
-I found myself holding my breath during many of the sequences where the main characters were either driving towards or fleeing the tornadoes and their destructive power.
-Wherever our heroes went they found themselves dodging tossed vehicles or various storm thrown debris but when the F5 passed through an airport and lifted jumbo jets as if they were Tinker Toys that was incredible to behold.
+As for the film’s special effects, I can’t praise them enough.
+I found myself holding my breath during many of the sequences where the main characters were either driving toward or fleeing the tornadoes and their destructive power.
+Wherever our heroes went they found themselves dodging tossed vehicles or various storm-thrown debris, but when the F5 passed through an airport and lifted jumbo jets as if they were Tinker Toys that was incredible to behold.